dmwoods38/QualysReporting/Readme.md

 * Services and Ports
   * Add all to "Available Services"

-Once you have created the report template, take not of the Template ID, it will need to be added to the settings file.
+Once you have created the report template, take note of the Template ID, it will need to be added to the settings file.

 #### User Requirements